axiom-crypto/axiom-docs/docs/docs/tutorial/web-app.md

 Example deployment of the app here: [https://autonomous-airdrop-example.vercel.app](https://autonomous-airdrop-example.vercel.app/)

-In this walkthrough, we'll walk discuss each of the pages and the major components that they touch.
+In this walkthrough, we'll discuss each of the pages and the major components that they touch.

 ## System Diagram